CommonParrot/HLLMapCapture/README.md

 Setting UseCompression to false will result in PNGs being saved and uploaded to the FTP server instead of much smaller JPEGs.

+You can use your team logo as the app icon, just place an .ico in the Icon folder besides the .exe.

 ##### IMPORTANT:
 FTP settings are only a obfuscated for now, not securely encrypted!
 Anyone who reads through this code or decompiles the tool, will find out how to read